hamedajorlou/BUILD/README.md

 - scikit-learn >= 1.0.0
 - tqdm >= 4.60.0

-## Local Development Files

-The following files are kept locally for development but not tracked in the repository:
-- `Samu__run.ipynb` - Samuel's experimental notebook
-- `dagu.py` - DAG utilities (local development)
-- `TopoGreedy.py` - TopoGreedy implementation (local development)
-- `notebook.ipynb` - General experimental notebook
-- `main.py` - Main execution script (local development)
-- `samu_run.ipynb` - Samuel's run notebook
-- `baselines.py` - Alternative baselines implementation (local development)
-- `continous_relaxation.ipynb` - Continuous relaxation experiments (local development)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For local development, you can work with the ignored files without affecting the repository.

 ## Citation